The Simpsons (franchise)

-The Simpsons is an American animated comedy franchise whose eponymous family consists of Homer, Marge, Bart, Lisa, and Maggie.
+The Simpsons is an American animated franchise whose eponymous family consists of Homer, Marge, Bart, Lisa, and Maggie.
 The Simpsons were created by cartoonist Matt Groening for a series of animated shorts that debuted on The Tracey Ullman Show on Fox on April 19, 1987.
 After a three-season run, the sketch was developed into The Simpsons, a half-hour prime time show that was an early hit for Fox, becoming the first Fox series to land in the Top 30 ratings in a season (1989–1990).
 The popularity of The Simpsons has made it a billion-dollar merchandising and media franchise.
-Alongside the television series, the characters of the show have been featured in a variety of media, including books, comic books, a magazine, musical releases, and video games.
+Alongside the television series, the characters of the show have been featured in a variety of media, including books, comic books, a magazine, musical releases and video games.

 The Simpsons Movie, a feature-length film, was released in 2007 and was the eighth highest-grossing film of that year.
 A variety of merchandise, including T-shirts, DVDs, board games, and action figures have been released.
 The Simpsons merchandise has sold well, generating $2 billion in revenue during the first 14 months of sales.
 In 2003, about 500 companies around the world were licensed to use The Simpsons characters in their advertising.
 In 2008, $750 million worth of The Simpsons merchandise was purchased worldwide.
 Peter Byrne, Fox executive vice-president of licensing and merchandising, called The Simpsons "without doubt the biggest licensing entity that Fox has had, full stop, I would say from either TV or film."

 In 2002, the property was valued at $5 billion to $6 billion according to Fox.